topst-development/Documentation/Single Board Computer/G Model/AI-G/Available Applications/Use Cases with the AI-G Board.md

 ### 7.2.3 Create the Network Configuration File
 Create or edit the /etc/systemd/network/20-wired.network file with the following content to enable DHCP on the eth0 interface

+1. Dynamic IP via DHCP

+Create or edit the /etc/systemd/network/20-wired.network file with the following content to enable DHCP on the eth0 interface

 ```
 $ vi /etc/systemd/network/20-wired.network